the-broom/the-broom.github.io/README.md

 ## The Broomstick
 So wtf is the broom?!?!

-the broom is a weekly meeting of people who like to learn about new ideas and work on projects, created with the intent of self improvement and spreading knowledge.
+The broom is a weekly meeting of people who like to learn about new ideas and work on projects together, with the intention of self improvement and spreading knowledge.

-the broom is open ended, but we try to keep conversations intellectually stimulating.
+The broom is open ended, but we try to keep conversations intellectually stimulating.
+It's also decentralized, so all members have equal say on admins trivia.

-so get lit! (with knowledge)

 ## How to Contribute
 Clone this repo.